mauriziocescon/ng-playground/readme.md

 ### Pros and cons and evolution
 Pros:
 - familiar enough,
-- not impossible to automagically migrate the code (mostly move + reshuffle),
 - not affected by typical SFC limitations,
+- no early return,
-- no early return or `splitProps` drama 😅,
+- no `splitProps` drama 😅.

 Cons:
+- deeper gap with plain typescript,
 - `@const` definitions with `component` / `directive` / `declaration` are off,
 - you can define variables before returning the object which makes no sense:
 ```ts